Setup

 HTTP.serve(Service.ROUTER, "0.0.0.0", 80)

 The second part is to set up the entry for registration within the deme.
-This is up to the guardian to decide how new members are added to the deme and how their identity is being tracked and made transparent so that members would be assured that someone has created fake identities to vote multiple times.
+It is up to the guardian to decide how new members are added to the deme and how their identity is being tracked and made transparent so that members are assured that someone has created fake identities to vote multiple times.

 Registrar setup